AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

 ## Move content to folder {#movecontenttofolder}

 Moving content removes it from its current folder and places it in the destination folder.
+You can select multiple private folders in the dialog to move content.
+However, you cannot select private and public folders at the same time.
+You can either select multiple private folders or a single public folder.

 1. In the **Content Library**, select the checkbox next to each content file you want to move.
 2. Select **Actions** > **Organize Content** > **Move Content to Folder**.
 The **Move content to folder** panel opens.
 3. Select the destination folder where you want to move the content.
 4. Select **Move content**.
 The Content Library updates to show the new folder path.

->[!NOTE]
+>[!IMPORTANT]
 >
->You cannot move content from a private folder to the public folder, or from the public folder to a private folder.
+>You can move content from a public folder to a private folder and vice versa.
+However, you cannot move content to both public and private folders in the same action.
+If you select a public folder, you cannot select any private folders, and vice versa.

 <!--